-You see that picture to the right?
-Yes, the one right there, at the top of my sidebar – me wearing purple and smiling like a goober.
+You see that picture above?
+Me wearing purple and smiling like a goober?
 I’m sick to death of it.

-Since the event of that photo, I have since had shots of me that I like better.
+Since that photo, I have since had shots of me that I like better.
 Namely, this one, where my hair is in its natural mane instead of straightened:

 So why haven’t I swapped them out?
 It’s simple, really: You recognize that picture.

 Unless you’ve stumbled upon this blog post randomly, you probably know me, at least vaguely/subconsciously, as “that smiley girl in the purple shirt.”
 You should, anyway.
 I use that headshot on my blog sidebar, my Twitter, my Google+, my Goodreads, my author bios, my Klout, my Linkedin, my Disqus, all of my blog memberships, and any other online venue that I’m partaking in as a professional writer.